 Simulations

-The Wiener process WtW_t is the scaling limit of a random walk.
-It is the fundamental object in stochastic calculus and is characterized by:
+The Wiener process WtW_t is the scaling limit of a random walk, characterized by four properties:

 Theorem (Lévy's Construction).

-The Wiener process can be constructed as a random Fourier series (Karhunen-Loève expansion):
+The Wiener process can be constructed via the Karhunen-Loève expansion:

 Fig 1.1: 2D Brownian Motion (Wiener Process)